alialib/alia/docs/signal-operators.md

 type of short-circuiting behavior as the built-in versions, but they provide short-circuiting in the signal space.
 In particular:

-- When the first operand is readable and fully resolves the result of the operation, the second operand isn't read.
+- When the first operand has a value and fully resolves the result of the operation, the second operand isn't read.

   For example, the following code is safe because although the signal